ConxiCR/angular-heroes/README.md

         - You refactored a tightly-coupled master/detail view into a routed detail view.
         - You used router link parameters to navigate to the detail view of a user-selected hero.
         - You shared the HeroService among multiple component s.
+## 6. Get data from a server
+    .
+Enable HTTP services